shubham1592/terminal-portfolio/README.md

 7. Open your browser and visit:
    - Local: http://localhost:5176
    - Network: http://your-local-ip:5176 (for testing on other devices)

+## 🚀 Deployment

+This project is configured for deployment on Render.
+To deploy:

+1. Push your code to GitHub
+2. Create a new Web Service on Render
+3. Connect your GitHub repository
+4. Configure the following environment variables in Render:
+   - `GMAIL_USER`: Your Gmail address
+   - `GMAIL_APP_PASSWORD`: Your Gmail app password
+   - `GITHUB_URL`: Your GitHub profile URL
+   - `LINKEDIN_URL`: Your LinkedIn profile URL
+   - `NAME`: Your name
+5. Deploy!

+The `render.yaml` file is already configured with the necessary settings.

 ## 🙋‍♂️ Contact
 Feel free to connect with me: